 There are so many variables involved in remodelling your jewellery, that I’m not able to give a price until I know exactly what metal you have and what you’d like it made into.
 Once we have a design I can accurately cost for the time involved and any extra metal/stones that you might need.
 Each remodelling job will be completely different and so will the costs involved.
 As you might expect, the simpler the piece the less expensive it will be (if you already have enough metal).
 If you have a budget you want to stick within, please tell me and I will let you know what is possible.
 There’s no obligation to go ahead, so please do give me a call and make an appointment if you’d like to explore this further.

 How does it all work?

-Make an appointment to come and see me, bring along your old jewellery, I’ll have a look at it all and tell you how much you have and in what carat (9, 18ct etc).
+Make an appointment to come and see me and bring along your old jewellery.
+I’ll have a look at it all and tell you how much you have and in what carat (9, 18ct etc).
 We’ll have a chat about what you might like, your preferences, inspiration for a design, your budget etc and I’ll come up with some ideas.
 Once we have a design, I’ll provide a quotation and you can decide if you’d like to go ahead.
 Payment is made in full at the time of order, or a payment plan is agreed (usually 2 or 3 instalments).
 Bespoke commissions and remodelled pieces are non returnable and non refundable as they are made to your precise requirements.

 What are the time scales involved in having this done?